heremaps/here-sdk-examples/README.md

 - **CustomMapStyles**: Shows how to load custom map schemes made with the _HERE Style Editor_.
 Exclusively available for the _Explore Edition_ and the _Navigate Edition_).
 - **Gestures**: Shows how to handle gestures.
 - **OfflineMaps**: Shows how the HERE SDK can work fully offline and how offline map data can be downloaded for continents and countries.
 Exclusively available for the _Navigate Edition_.
-- **MapItems**: Shows how to add circles, polygons and polylines, 2D and 3D map markers to locate POIs (and more) on the map.
+- **MapItems**: Shows how to add circles, polygons and polylines, native views, 2D and 3D map markers to locate POIs (and more) on the map.
 3D map markers are exclusively available for the _Explore and Navigate Editions_.
-- **MapViewPins** / **MapOverlaysLite**: Shows how to add standard platform views to the map.
 - **Routing**: Shows how to calculate routes and add them to the map.
 - **RoutingHybrid**: Shows how to calculate routes and add them to the map.
 Also shows how to calculate routes offline, when no internet connection is available.
 Exclusively available for the _Navigate Edition_.
 - **EVRouting**: Shows how to calculate routes for _electric vehicles_ and how to calculate the area of reach with _isoline routing_.
 Also shows how to search along a route.
 - **Public Transit**: Shows how to calculate routes for public transportation vehicles such as subways, trains, or busses.
 - **Search**: Shows how to search POIs and add them to the map.
 Shows also geocoding and reverse geocoding.
 - **SearchHybrid**: Shows how to search POIs and add them to the map.
 Shows geocoding and reverse geocoding.
 Also shows how to search offline, when no internet connection is available.
 Exclusively available for the _Navigate Edition_.
+- **NavigationQuickStart**: Shows how to get started with turn-by-turn navigation.
+Exclusively available for the _Navigate Edition_.
-- **Navigation**: Shows turn-by-turn navigation and tracking.
+- **Navigation**: Gives an overview of how to implement many of the available turn-by-turn navigation and tracking features.
 Exclusively available for the _Navigate Edition_.
 - **Positioning**: Shows how to integrate HERE Positioning.
 Exclusively available for the _Navigate Edition_.
 - **Traffic**: Shows how to search for real-time traffic and how to visualize it on the map.
 - **StandAloneEngine**: Shows how to use an engine without a map view.